KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 4, Images.md

 * Images from the [Album amicorum Jacob Heyblocq](https://commons.wikimedia.org/wiki/Album_amicorum_van_Jacobus_Heyblocq) depicting [sailing boats](https://hay.toolforge.org/sdsearch/#q=incategory:%22Album%20amicorum%20van%20Jacobus%20Heyblocq%22%20haswbstatement:P180=Q1075310) (6)
 * Miniatures from *Der Naturen Bloeme* showing [trees](https://hay.toolforge.org/sdsearch/#q=incategory:%22Miniatures%20from%20Der%20naturen%20bloeme%20-%20KB%20KA%2016%22%20haswbstatement:P180=Q10884) (108) or [fish](https://hay.toolforge.org/sdsearch/#q=incategory:%22Miniatures%20from%20Der%20naturen%20bloeme%20-%20KB%20KA%2016%22%20haswbstatement:P180=Q152) (17)
   <kbd><img src="images/image-p4-035.png" width="66%"/></kbd>

+## Summary
+For convenience and overview, let me summarize all the cool new things for KB's collection highlights we have seen in this article:

+27) download the image in various resolutions<br/>
+28) file level descriptive metadata<br/>
+29) source attribution of the KB<br/>
+30) manifest copyrights status<br/>
+31) divided into one or more categories // multiple thematic categorisations<br/>
+32) geo coordinates<br/>
+33) structured, machine-readable data<br/>
+34) automatic multilinguality and multilingual search<br/>
+35) what can be seen on KB images and searchable by content <br/>
+36) stimulate (inter)national public participation<br/>
+37) new search options in the KB collection<br/>

+## Up next
 OK, that's it for this fourth article.
-In the fifth and last part I will explain how you can reuse KB's collection highlights *outside of the Wikimedia context*, that is, for/in your own websites, services, apps, hackathons and projects.
+In [Part 5, Reuse](Part%205%2C%20Reuse.html) I will explain how you can reuse KB's collection highlights *outside of the Wikimedia context*, that is, for/in your own websites, services, apps, hackathons and projects.
 I'm going to talk about REST APIs, SPARQL, data dumps, Python scripts and machine interactions with our highlights.

 <hr>